 Non-employee directors participate in our Equity Incentive Plan.
-In the event of change in control of our Company, all outstanding shares of restricted stock granted under the plan to our non-employee directors will become fully vested.
-Our board of directors (or a duly formed committee thereof) may revise our non-employee directors' compensation in its discretion.
+In the event of a change in control of our Company, all outstanding shares of restricted stock granted under the plan to our non-employee directors will become fully vested.
+Our board of directors (or a duly formed committee thereof) may revise our director compensation in its discretion.

-The following table summarizes the compensation that we paid to our directors in 2012:
+The following table summarizes the compensation that we paid to our directors in 2015:

-2012 Director Compensation Table
+2015 Director Compensation Table